How to create an Effective ‘Shop Window’

 What you do

-So they will be wanting to know what types of services you offer.
-A straight to the point header and maybe a maximum of one or two paragraphs to explain is enough.
-Again no fluffy or fancy names, people need to know that it does what it says on the tin, without having to click further.
-Then links these boxes (windows) to the main event – your work with me pages or shop.
+When someone arrives on your website home page, they will want to know what types of services you offer.
+A straight-to-the-point header and maybe a maximum of one or two paragraphs to explain is enough.
+Again, no fluffy or fancy names, people need to know that it does what it says on the tin, without having to click further.
+Then link these boxes (windows) to the main event – your work with me pages or shop.

 Who on earth are you?

-Now, unless you are Amazon or some similar internet giant people are just not going to know who you are (unless they have been following you for a while on social media).
+Now, unless you are Amazon or some similar internet giant, people are just not going to know who you are (unless they have been following you for a while on social media).
 So use a few paragraphs (just a FEW!) to explain who you are and how you can help them.
-Then link to your about page where you can delve more into your story, what makes you different and how you can help them.
+Then link to your about page where they can delve more into your story, what makes you different, and how you can help them.

 Social Proof

-They still don’t know whether to click buy now or book a call? then wow them with your social proof.
-Videos are best along with case studies (link to these, remember this is a shop window we don’t put all the goods on display).
-But social proof is a brilliant way for people who you have helped previously tell their story about how amazing you are.
+They still don’t know whether to click buy now or book a call.
+Then use your website home page to wow them with your social proof.
+Videos are best along with case studies (link to these, remember this is a shop window, we don’t put all the goods on display).
+But social proof is a brilliant way for people whom you have helped previously to tell their story about how amazing you are.

 Blog posts

-And that’s it, it doesn’t need to be war and peace, keep it simple, show them what you have to offer in short sharp bursts and then give them the opportunity to click through and find out more!
+Your website home page doesn’t need to be War and Peace.
+Keep it simple, show them what you have to offer in short, sharp bursts, and then give them the opportunity to click through and find out more!